Calvin Bowman : Represented Artist

 Photo: Terry Lane

-As a composer Bowman has been much influenced by the English pastoralists and his beloved Bach.
-In particular, his art songs, which number approximately eighty, have been lauded for their careful craftsmanship and beauty.
-He is a laureate of the Ned Rorem Award for Song Composition, the Diana Barnhart American Song Competition, and the English Poetry and Song Society Artsong Award.
-His song Now Touch the Air Softly, recorded by Emma Matthews with the Monte Carlo Philharmonic Orchestra for Deutsche Grammophon, was nominated for Best New Composition in the 2009 Limelight Awards, and in late 2009 Sir Neville Marriner conducted two performances of his song cycle I would sing a little while with Jacqueline Porter and the Melbourne Chamber Orchestra.
-Sir Neville described the work as 'an absolute gem of twenty-first century imagination'.
+Dr Bowman's major focus as a composer is in the composition of art song.
+To date he has written nearly a hundred songs, with more constantly on the way.
+He is a laureate of the Ned Rorem Award for Song Composition, the Diana Barnhart American Song Competition, and the English Poetry and Song Society Art Song Award.
+His song Now Touch the Air Softly, recorded by Emma Matthews with the Monte Carlo Philharmonic Orchestra for Deutsche Grammophon, was nominated for Best New Composition in the 2009 Limelight Awards, and was recently listed in the 'ABC Classic FM - Classic 100: Love' countdown.

 Analysis & Media